tenpy/tenpy/doc/changelog/latest.rst

 Release Notes
 -------------
-Added a list of all papers using (and citing) TeNPy, see :doc:`/papers_using_tenpy`.
+We've added a list of all papers using (and citing) TeNPy, see :doc:`/papers_using_tenpy`.
 Feel free to include your own works!

 Changelog
 ---------